 - Fold in the strawberries.
 Enjoy right away or chill for about 30 minutes to allow the flavor to really kick in.
 If you aren't serving this rotisserie chicken salad within the hour or so, I suggest holding off on the strawberries until serving. (steps 5 and 6)

-- If you don't plan on serving this until the next day or quite a bit of time after you make it, hold off on tossing the strawberries in until about 10-15 minutes before serving.
+- Wait on adding the strawberries if you are not serving this salad until the next day.
+If you don't plan on serving this until the next day or quite a bit of time after you make it, hold off on tossing the strawberries in until about 10-15 minutes before serving as the red bleeds into the salad and they really lose color.
+If you don't mind, then add them!

 - Crackers!
 That's one of my musts when it comes to a good chicken salad.